5.3.1 Employee Right-to-Know Policy

 - The work procedures to follow to assure protection when cleaning up incidental spills and leaks of hazardous chemicals;

-- The location of the MSDSs and instructions about how to read and interpret the information on labels, MSDS.
+- The location of the SDSs and instructions about how to read and interpret the information on labels, SDS.

-- Training records are maintained online by CLMI with a brief summary or outline of the information that was included in the training session.
+- Training records are maintained online by the State of Minnesota Enterprise Learning Management system.
 Refresher training is conducted annually.

-Each department is responsible for maintaining the list of hazardous substance in their work area and also providing the copy of the list to Environmental Health and Safety.
-EHS will update the list as necessary and maintain the master list.
+Each department is responsible for maintaining the list of hazardous substance in their work area and also providing the copy of the list to the EHS Officer.
+The EHS Officer will update the list as necessary and maintain the master list.
 The list of chemicals identifies all of the chemicals used in work areas.
 The list of hazardous substances corresponds to the list of Material Safety Data Sheets (MSDS) and Safety Data Sheets (SDS).
 Staff can access the MSDS online by simply clicking on MSDS icon on their desktop.

 The Environmental Health and Safety Officer will work with each department to maintain the list of the harmful physical agents that are present in the workplace in amounts approaching regulatory limits through equipment use, product handling, etc. Heat, cold, noise, ionizing radiation and nonionizing radiation sources will be identified for each work area.
 Department and area supervisors, directors and others with supervisory responsibilities are responsible for informing EHS of any harmful physical agents used in areas under their control or supervision.

 The Environmental Health and Safety Officer will work with the Department’s Program Coordinator to create a list of infectious agents that workers are routinely exposed to in the course of assigned work.
-This includes the college nurse who has potential exposure to bloodborne pathogens.
 For further information, see the Bloodborne Pathogens Exposure and Sharp Injury Policy 5.5.

-Safety data sheets provide specific information about that chemical.
-The Department coordinator will maintain a binder or access the SDS online about every substance on the list of hazardous chemicals identified in their area.
+Safety Data Sheets provide specific information about that chemical.
+Department Coordinator will maintain a binder or access the MSDS online about every substance on the list of hazardous chemicals identified in their area.
 Staff can access the MSDS online by simply clicking on MSDS icon on their desktop.